Body weight is a determinant of blood pressure at all age; in fact:

-The elimination or substantial reduction in carbohydrate intake in the diet results in an increased intake of proteins, fats and cholesterol because it will increase the intake of animal products, one of the main defects in hyperproteic diet.
+The elimination or substantial reduction in carbohydrate intake in the diet results in an increased intake of proteins, lipids, including cholesterol, because it will increase the intake of animal products, one of the main defects in hyperproteic diet.

 In the body there are no amino acids reserves, thus they are metabolized and, as a byproduct of their use, ammonia is formed and it’ll be eliminated as toxic.
 For this reason high-protein diets imply an extra work for liver and kidneys and also for this they are not without potential health risks.

-An increased fat intake often results into an increased intake of saturated and trans fats and cholesterol, with all the consequences this may have on cardiovascular health.
+An increased fat intake often results into an increased intake of saturated fatty acids, trans fatty acids, and cholesterol, with all the consequences this may have on cardiovascular health.

 What has been said so far should not induce to take large amounts of carbohydrates; this class of macronutrients should represent 55-60% of daily calories, fats 25-30% (primarily extra-virgin olive oil) and the remainder proteins: thus a composition in macronutrient that refers to prudent diet or Mediterranean Diet.